 Sales had no idea what had struck them, and preparation was poor.

 Therefore, sales teams were bound to switch to online sales meetings.
 According to the Rain Group, “We noticed a 163% increase, from pre-pandemic levels to now, in the volume of more than half of sales activities conducted virtually.”

 Now, that's a big change in a short time.

 Consumer patterns and consumption changed, affecting sales across multiple verticals.
-And one change caused another- the draught period grew stronger, exacerbating the sales slump.
+And one change caused another- the drought period grew stronger, exacerbating the sales slump.